kvmaker/youdao/README.md

 youdao
 ======

-a front end of youdao translate for emacs
+a frontend of youdao translate for emacs.